 Q: Is Vertigo a Serious Condition?

 A: Vertigo can be a symptom of an underlying serious condition, such as stroke or heart attack.
-That’s why it is best to seek the help of a doctor or a medical specialist to find out if there is a serious condition responsible for your vertigo.
+That’s why it is best to seek the help of a upper cervical chiropractor or a medical specialist to find out if there is a serious condition responsible for your vertigo.
 However, vertigo can also be caused by other less-serious conditions.
 For example, sometimes vertigo is caused by inflammation in the inner ear that was brought on by congestion from a virus.

 To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book HOW TO NATURALLY RELIEVE VERTIGO WITHOUT DRUGS by clicking the image below.

 Q: Who Gets Vertigo?

 A: Know that you have a lot of company in your battle against vertigo.
 Reports show that about 10% of people experience vertigo at least once in their lives.
 You get more prone to having it as you age, with 40% of adults over 40 years old experiencing it at some point.

 Q: What Causes Vertigo?